3 killed, home evacuated after small plane crashes in north Georgia

 Investigators said the plane crashed into a ravine in the area.

-The Hall County Sheriff's Office said Dan Delonce, 44, of Gainesville, Georgia, Courtney Flanders, 45, of Gainesville, Georgia and Matthew Delonce, 39, of Ohio, were killed in the crash.
+The Hall County Sheriff's Office said Dan Delnoce, 44, of Gainesville, Georgia, Courtney Flanders, 45, of Gainesville, Georgia and Matthew Delnoce, 39, of Ohio, were killed in the crash.

 The U.S. Federal Aviation Administration told ABC News that the flight took off from an airport in Gainesville and was en route to Daytona Beach, Florida.